Ever heard the quote, “Hard work beats talent when talent doesn’t work?”

 Maybe you believe you’ll always have a layer of fluff around your middle because you never stick with anything.
 Or you avoid working out because everyone in your family is uncoordinated.
 Or you’re “so intelligent” but can’t seem to figure out how the heck to lose those last ten pounds.
 If that’s you, congratulations, you have a fixed mindset.

 When you start viewing things through a more optimistic lens, you move into growth mindset territory.
 And that’s where the magic really happens.

 You can’t talk about this term without acknowledging the famous Stanford University psychologist who coined it.
-Decades ago, Carol Dweck published research that kind of changed the world.1 In the study, Dweck and one of her colleagues gave puzzles to 400 fifth graders.
+Decades ago, Carol Dweck published research that kind of changed the world.1 In the study, Dweck and one of her colleagues gave puzzles to a group of fifth graders.
 After completing the first puzzle, the children were either praised for their effort or praised for their intelligence.
 The group who was praised with statements like “you must have worked so hard!” ended up choosing a more demanding puzzle next time around than the ones who were told “you must be so smart!”

 Years later, Dweck and other researchers tested the theory again, following 373 seventh graders to find out whether or not mindset could predict their grades over the course of two years.2 In this study, they taught one group about the brain and how intelligence can be developed, while the other group had no intervention.
 As you might expect, students who adopted a growth mindset were more motivated and got better grades than their fixed-minded counterparts.

 Students with a growth mindset not only believed that their abilities could improve through effort and persistence, they actually made it happen.